 But even "holy, holy, holy" was not enough for the seraph as he tried to capture God's holiness.
 He had to add, "The whole earth is filled with his glory."

 How great is the holiness of this Lord of hosts?
 Great enough to fill the whole earth!
 Again, these words are crafted under the inspiration of the Holy Spirit to take your imagination where it has never gone.
 They're meant to blow your mind with the thought that God is unlike anything you have ever encountered.
 They're meant to humble you with the realization that God is fundamentally different from you.
-They're meant to help you understand that who you're dealing with is Someone greater than anyone and everyone you have ever dealt with before.
+They're intended to help you understand that who you're dealing with is Someone greater than anyone and everyone you have ever dealt with before.

 The Lord of hosts is holy, holy, holy, earth-filling and gloriously holy.
 He is holy, holy, holy.